ascott1/ethical-web-dev/web-apps-for-everyone/03-accessibility.md

 The majority of national or federal government, state government, and public university web sites offer some form of web accessibility policy.
 I recommend taking a look at your local and national government sites to see what they are.
 Additionally a smaller number of corporations and non-profits do the same.
 I have begun cataloging these policies at [github.com/ascott1/accessibility-policies](https://github.com/ascott1/accessibility-policies).

-Here are a few contrast accessibility policies that you may want to explore when developing one for your organization:
+Here are a few accessibility policies that you may want to explore when developing one for your organization:

 - [The Economist](http://www.economist.com/help/accessibilitypolicy)
 - [Travelocity](https://www.travelocity.com/p/info-other/web-accessibility-policy)